Azure/azure-sdk-tools/tools/CONTRIBUTING.md

 Please add README.md file for every tool to illustrate:
 * The purpose of the tool.
 * Prerequisites before use
-* How to use, test and maintain the tool.
+* How to use, test and maintain the tool locally and remotely.
+* Better to include where the tool is being used.

 Example: [README](https://github.com/Azure/azure-sdk-tools/blob/main/tools/http-fault-injector/README.md)